Quick Answer

 Add a short callout

 Never assume people know what the QR code is for.
-A simple line clearly and effectively guides them.
-Consider using a microcopy formula like ‘Verb + Outcome’ to create consistent, compelling calls to action.
+A simple line clearly guides them.

 Examples: